 A primary purpose of the research rotations is to identify a laboratory/thesis advisor in which dissertation research will be carried out, so rotations should be performed in laboratories that are being considered as possible home for their Ph.D. studies.
 Rotations allow the student to sample different types of research projects that interest them, to experience first-hand how different laboratories and faculty mentors operate, and provide the faculty mentors a chance to assess how well a particular student fits into the laboratory.
 Rotations also serve to introduce students to the various types of techniques and approaches that are available to tackle specific scientific questions.
 There will be two rotation talks scheduled throughout the year, in which each rotation student delivers a 15-minute talks to the faculty and current students.
 Rotations are graded on a satisfactory or unsatisfactory basis, and the faculty sponsor provides the DGS with a brief written evaluation of each student's performance.
 After the third rotation (end of the Spring semester of the first year), students will chose their Ph.D. thesis advisor and begin working in the laboratory toward their degree.

 An important aspect of graduate training is the acquisition of teaching skills through participation in courses appropriate for the student’s scientific interests.
 These opportunities can be drawn from a diverse menu of lecture, laboratory and seminar courses given at the undergraduate, graduate, and medical school level.
-Ph.D. students are expected to participate in two semesters (or its equivalent) of teaching.
+Ph.D. students are required to participate in two semesters (or its equivalent) of teaching.
 Students are not expected to teach during their first year.
 Teaching assignments in fulfillment of the requirement must be approved in advance by the DGS.

 The ExPath qualifying examination is normally taken during the spring semester of a student's second year.
 Students must have completed all course requirements and selected a thesis advisor before taking the qualifying examination.
 In addition, the exam should be scheduled after the student has obtained preliminary results on his/her thesis project.
 The examination is an opportunity for students to read in depth in areas of interest surrounding the general thesis topic, to gain experience in the formulation and preparation of coherent research proposals, and for the faculty to identify whether areas of weakness exist in a student's knowledge base that should be corrected.